guoxiliu/TopoCluster/README.md

 2. Select `Lobster.vtu` in `Pipeline Browser`, use shortcut `Ctrl + Space` to search the plugin `TTK PreprocessStellar` and press `Enter` to select.
 (Another option is through `Filters -> TTK - Misc -> TTK PreprocessStellar`.)
 The bucket threshold for the PR octree can be configured in the Properties panel of the plugin.
 ![](Figures/step_2.png)

-3. After preprocessing the dataset, select `TTKPreprocessStellar1` in `Pipeline Browser`, and apply the plugin `TTK TestTopoCluster` using the same approach mentioned in the last step.
-In the Properties panel, make sure the `Scalar Field` is the desired scalar field other than `_index`.
-The cache ratio can be set from 0 to 1.
+3. After preprocessing the dataset, you can select `TTKPreprocessStellar1` in `Pipeline Browser`, and apply any plugin provided by TTK.

+4. The plugin `TTK TestTopoCluster` is the one we used in our paper to test the performance of TopoCluster in extracting relational operators in bulk.
+To run the plugin, make sure the `Scalar Field` selected in the property panel is the desired scalar field other than `_index`.
+The `cache ratio` parameter defines the percentage of cluster that will be stored in cache at runtime; 0 corresponds to saving no cluster in cache; 1 corresponds to saving all clusters in cache.
 ![](Figures/step_3.png)

-4. Check the output from the terminal.
+1. Check the output from the terminal.
 The plugin should print out the time usage for each relational operator and the memory usage for the computation.
 ![](Figures/step_4.png)